roke-to/roketo-contract/streaming/API.md

     "collected_commission": "string",

-    "commission_on_create": "string", // taken in current fts in case of listed token "commission_coef": "SafeFloat", // percentage of tokens taken for commission
+    "commission_on_create": "string", // taken in current fts in case of listed token "commission_coef": SafeFloat, // percentage of tokens taken for commission

     "storage_balance_needed": "string",
     "gas_for_ft_transfer": "string",